Chaaronn/sharp-rustic/readme.md

 I do not take credit for any code other than in this fork.

+# Kinda to do / known problems / I'm tired and don't have my pc / I'm in work and I'm looking at games

+it's inherently bad to search for opponents moves and chose better ones for them, so it's never gonna hold up in engine tournaments (unless enter with margin=0?)

+eval is quite bad regardless so sometimes it does make mistakes

+it seems in low time, the eval drops out of UCI logs but it still keeps good moves?

+it's officially better than me, consistently

 # User interface

 The engine does not provide its own user interface.
 It uses the UCI and